pytorch/tensordict/README.md

 TensorDict offers an API for parameter serialization that can be >3x faster than regular calls to `torch.save(state_dict)`.
-Moreover, because tensors will be saved independently on disk, you can deserialized your checkpoint on an arbitrary slice of the model.
+Moreover, because tensors will be saved independently on disk, you can deserialize your checkpoint on an arbitrary slice of the model.

 ```python